iyoolaoyabiyi/onboarding-widget-manager/docs/WIDGET_DEVELOPMENT.md

    - Open http://localhost:5174/public/demo.html
    - Click "Start Tour"
    - Test all navigation buttons and confirm widget animations run smoothly (GSAP/Framer or equivalent)
+   - Ensure tours contain at least 5 steps; the widget will reject configs with fewer
    - Open DevTools console to see analytics events

 3. **Test in embed demo**: